Famous Birthdays·October 26·Kieran Read

 Biography

-Kieran Read redefined the modern number eight.
-Where the position often called for pure power, Read combined a formidable physical presence with the skills of a first-five eighth: soft hands, tactical kicking, and an uncanny reading of the game.
-Taking over the All Blacks captaincy from the iconic Richie McCaw was a daunting task, but Read met it with a steely, understated leadership that propelled the team to new heights.
-His career is a catalog of big moments in black: crucial tries in World Cup finals, lineout steals in tense Tests, and a peerless ability to link forwards and backs.
-The 2013 season, where he was named World Rugby Player of the Year, and the 2016 campaign, where he led an undefeated All Blacks side, stand as monuments to his influence.
-Off the field, he was respected for his humility and work ethic, a farmer's son who never lost touch with the dirt-under-the-fingernails values that made him one of New Zealand's most complete and successful rugby players.
+Kieran Read was named World Rugby Player of the Year in 2013.
+The New Zealand number eight combined a formidable physical presence with soft hands, tactical kicking, and an uncanny reading of the game.
+He took over the All Blacks captaincy from Richie McCaw, leading the team with understated leadership.
+His career included crucial tries in World Cup finals, lineout steals in tense Tests, and a peerless ability to link forwards and backs.
+In 2016, he led an undefeated All Blacks side.
+Off the field, he was respected for his humility and work ethic, a farmer's son who never lost touch with his roots.

 Millennials